endrcn/socket-manager/README.md

-# chat-manager
+# socket-manager
 🎯 is planning!
-A Chat Manager with WS
+A Socket Manager with WS